vascabarkapa/blurred-image-frame/README.md

 }
 ```

-## Function Overview
+## How It Helps

-This function simplifies the process for users who wish to maintain the entirety of their images without resorting to cropping.
-By intelligently incorporating a subtle blur effect around the edges, the resulting image seamlessly fits the desired canvas dimensions, providing an aesthetically pleasing solution.
-The user can easily integrate this functionality into their projects to achieve a harmonious balance between image size and content preservation.
+This function simplifies the process for users who wish to maintain the entirety of their images without resorting to
+cropping.
+By intelligently incorporating a subtle blur effect around the edges, the resulting image seamlessly fits the
+desired canvas dimensions, providing an aesthetically pleasing solution.
+The user can easily integrate this
+functionality into their projects to achieve a harmonious balance between image size and content preservation.

 ## Usage

 To utilize this function, integrate the provided JavaScript code into your project.
-Call the `fillImageWithBlur` function by passing an event object `e` and the ID of the canvas element `canvasId`.
-The function will handle the image processing, apply the blur effect, and enable the download of the seamlessly fitted image.
+Call the `fillImageWithBlur`
+function by passing an event object `e` and the ID of the canvas element `canvasId`.
+The function will handle the image
+processing, apply the blur effect, and enable the download of the seamlessly fitted image.

 ```javascript
 <input type="file" onchange="fillImageWithBlur(event, 'yourCanvasId')">